-CIM agent host name or IP address
+SMI-S provider host name or IP address

-The IP address or host name of the CIM agent that manages the switch.
+The IP address or host name of the SMI-S provider that manages the switch.
+For Brocade switches, the SMI-S provider is on Brocade Network Advisor (BNA).

-The user name and password for logging on to the CIM agent.
+The user name and password for logging on to the SMI-S provider.